michalyn97/Amazon_Vine_Analysis/README.md

 # Summary
 With nearly 60% of the beauty product reviews being upaid, the data appears to be unbaised 5 star reviews.
-We could also compare the total number of verified to unverified purchases and review the data to see if may change the results.
+We could also compare the total number of verified to unverified purchases and review the data to see if that may affect the results.